 Seeing an addiction counselor in private practice usually means meeting with a counselor for sessions once or twice a week.
 This kind of outpatient treatment is often referred to as counseling or outpatient therapy and provides less intensive support.
-For this reason, it may be better suited for those with more mild addictions, or for those who have already established their sobriety.
+For this reason, it may be better suited for those with mild use disorders, or for those who have already established their sobriety.

 Types of outpatient rehab